-Serious cardiovascular events, including myocardial infarction, sudden cardiac death, ventricular arrhythmia, cerebrovascular hemorrhage and transient ischemic attack have been reported post-marketing in temporal association with the use of sildenafil for erectile dysfunction.
+Serious cardiovascular events, including myocardial infarction, unstable angina, sudden cardiac death, ventricular arrhythmia, cerebrovascular haemorrhage, transient ischaemic attack, hypertension and hypotension have been reported post-marketing in temporal association with the use of Sildenafil Tablet.
 Most, but not all, of these patients had pre-existing cardiovascular risk factors.
-Many of these events were reported to occur during or shortly after sexual activity, and a few were reported to occur shortly after the use of sildenafil without sexual activity.
-Others were reported to have occurred hours to days after the use of sildenafil and sexual activity.
-It is not possible to determine whether these events are related directly to sildenafil, to sexual activity, to the patient's underlying cardiovascular disease, to a combination of these factors, or to other factors.
+Many events were reported to occur during or shortly after sexual intercourse and a few were reported to occur shortly after the use of Sildenafil Tablet without sexual activity.
+It is not possible to determine whether these events are related directly to these factors or to other factors.